 If you are looking for a quilting iron that is sized for hassle-free travel but equipped with enough power to work on heavy loads of fabric on a daily basis then you should definitely check out the Vornado SF-717 Iron.

 The dual voltage feature allows you to select between 100 and 240 volts while the included travel bag and measuring cup makes it convenient for short trips and tidy storage.

 Equipped with a 1.4-ounce water tank that heats up in 15 seconds, there will be no wasting of valuable time when you need to get things done fast.

-This mini iron is strong enough to remove wrinkles and smooth out larger items such as quilts, curtains, table linens, and beddings while being perfectly compact in size to reach for tight areas such as pockets, cuffs and collars.
+This mini iron is strong enough to work on heavy fabric and smooth out larger items such as quilts, curtains, table linens, and beddings while being perfectly compact in size to reach for tight areas such as pockets, cuffs, and collars.

 There are 3 temperature settings available for various fabrics with a 1-touch steam control that removes wrinkles from fabrics within seconds.